WarehouseInc/disfcmd/README.md

-# WARNING
-This product has not been tested thoroughly.
-Do not run it on your main PC as it may brick your Windows installation.

-# Mechanism
+# Disclaimer: Untested product
-Remember to create a restore point before this operation.

-Runs `dism /online /cleanup-image /restorehealth` first.

-If successful, moves to `sfc /scannow`.
-If SFC fails, the tool suggests the user to try rebooting the computer into Safe Mode then run SFC again.

-But if DISM failed to repair the component store at the beginning, the tool will suggest the user to run the Windows Update Troubleshooter.
-If the troubleshooter also fails, the tool will prompt the user to use a Windows installation image as an offline repair source for DISM as a last resort.
-The user will then enter the directory of the `install.wim` image inside the installation media.

-DISM will attempt the repair operation.
-If this final method fails, it is recommended to do a clean install as system files can no longer be reliably replaced.

-# Feedback and consistency
-Well this tool was my homework as a batch script and was born out of inspiration, so no updates are guaranteed.
-I mean, why though?
-If there's a bug just open an issue in the repository.
+This product has not undergone rigorous testing and I am not liable for any damage it causes on any environment or platform.
+Use with caution.

+# Why does this exist?

+Well, nothing more than 14 year old me programming in batch for the first time.
+I'd lose interest over time and now this is nothing more than a showcase.

+# What does it do?

+Runs `dism /online /cleanup-image /restorehealth`.
+Proceeds to run `sfc /scannow` if image is successfully repaired, otherwise prompts a reboot into Safe Mode for an SFC retry.

+If image is irreparable, prompts the user to run the WU troubleshooter.
+Using the installation image is possible as a last resort.
+If all else fails, Windows reinstallation is highly recommended.

+# Is this still maintained?

+No, it is a public archive.
+Forward all questions to my work email and I'll try my best to address them.